New Student Checklist

 The McKinley Health Center is conveniently located on campus and provides routine and preventative care, health counseling, immunization, and more.
 Students may use McKinley Health Center even if they have opted out of the University Health Insurance plan.

-All students are required to complete and submit the McKinley Health Center Immunization Information Form and the Medical History Form in order to enroll at the University of Illinois at Urbana-Champaign.
-Both forms are available for download at: http://www.mckinley.illinois.edu/Forms/forms.htm
+All students are required to complete and submit the McKinley Health Center Immunization History Form in order to enroll at the University of Illinois at Urbana-Champaign.
+You can download the form here

-Please have both forms filled out and signed prior to your arrival on campus.
+Please have this form filled out and signed prior to your arrival on campus.

 Ask your physician or nurse to complete and sign the Immunization History form (physician’s office address and phone number must be included on the form).
 In lieu of completing the form, you may bring with you a copy of school immunization records, physician records, military records or your immunization book.
 Provide a certified English translation if immunization records are not in English.